 This application schema defines a quadrilateral grid coverage with associated metadata.
-The metadata is generically referenced to ISO 19115 and 19115-2.
+The metadata is generically referenced to ISO 19115-1 and 19115-2.
 A specific choice of metadata has not been made in this schema.
 This schema can serve for both "matrix" and "raster" data according to the metadata chosen.

 The gridded data consists of a single feature - the "image" or "matrix" together with associated metadata taken from MD_Metadata (or MI_Metadata).
-The CV_Coverage serves as the spatial attribute of the gridded data set.
+The CV_Coverage (that is, its relevant sub-type, for example, CV_ContinuousQuadrilateralGridCoverage) serves as the spatial attribute of the gridded data set.
 It defines an area that is "covered" by the coverage function.
 For the continuous coverage defined in this application schema, the coverage function returns a value for every point in the area covered based on an interpolation function.
 The Grid Value Matrix is a set of values which drives the interpolation function.
 It this case the value matrix is a grid traversed by a linear scan (x,y) traversal rule.
 The spatial referencing is defined by the coordinate reference system.